The Maltings Theatre & Cinema

-The Maltings is a cinema and live arts venue located in Berwick-upon-Tweed, Northumberland, UK.
+The Maltings is a cinema and live arts venue located in Berwick-upon-Tweed, Northumberland, England.

 Details

 The venue is run by a charitable trust -The Maltings (Berwick) Trust - which also manages Maltings Visual Arts and its exhibition and residency programme across the Granary and the Gymnasium Galleries, located elsewhere in the town centre.

 It is mostly funded through ticket sales, event promotions, and its other trading activities, but also receives annual funding from both Northumberland County Council and Arts Council England.